carpentries/instructor-training/_episodes/15-lesson-study.md

 > Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file,
 > and how to use R to read these files and calculate the required statistics.
 > It will also show him how to put his programs and files under version control
-> so that he can re-run analyses and figure out which results may have been affected by changes.
+> so that he can re-run analyses and figure out which results may have been affected by changes.*
-{: .quotation}

-> ## Learner Profiles
->
-> Sketch out a short profile of someone you might expect to attend your workshop, based on the example above.
+> Sketch out a short profile of someone you might expect to attend your workshop.
 > Who are they,
 > what motivating problems do they face,
 > and how might this training help them?